-Mike Dick portrait
+About Mike Dick photography

-In a hurry – seven seconds is all I need!
+In a hurry? – seven seconds is all I need!

-Hi, I’m Mike Dick, a documentary‑style photographer based in St Albans and London.
-I specialise in capturing the authentic stories behind businesses, personal brands, events and family life.
-Whether it’s dynamic corporate headshots, creative branding imagery or the candid magic of everyday family moments, my approach is natural and unobtrusive.
-My goal is to create visuals that feel genuine, engaging and memorable, helping you connect with your audience instantly.
+“Hi, I’m Mike Dick, a documentary‑style photographer based in St Albans and London.
+I specialise in capturing the authentic stories behind businesses, personal brands and events.
+Whether it’s dynamic corporate headshots, creative branding imagery or the candid magic of events, my approach is natural and unobtrusive.
+My goal is to create visuals that feel genuine, engaging and memorable, helping you connect with your audience instantly.”

 Lovely to meet you.